Adchayakumar/Mini_Project_1/README.md

 # Data Visualization:
 * Building an interactive and user-friendly dashboard using Streamlit ,
 * Providing filtering options to explore movies based on genres, ratings, and more ,
-* Creating visualizations to answer key questions about the 2024 movie landscape ,

 # Key Features:
 * Automated Web Scraping: Extracts data from IMDb using Selenium.